 I just add them right into the dough.

 So now, they look more like peppermint drops than candy canes.
 They’re still cute, though!
 No matter how they look, they always get eaten in record time because they are just that good!
 The insides are so buttery soft and the flavor simply evokes the feeling of Christmas time.
 There’s a hint of almond flavor and, of course, peppermint.
-Obviously, I don’t believe in Santa Claus anymore but if I did, these candy cane cookies are what I’d leave for him to ensure I get the Manolo Blahniks of my SATC dreams. 🙂
+Obviously, I don’t believe in Santa Claus anymore but if I did, these candy cane cookies are what I’d leave for him in order to ensure I get the Manolo Blahniks of my SATC dreams. 🙂

 I hope your holiday season is filled with family time and lots of yummy baked goods.
 Thanks for reading!